Heavy vehicles on the South Eastern Freeway

 Offences and penalties

-These penalties apply only to low gear and speed offences committed by trucks and buses on the down-track of the South Eastern Freeway from Crafers to the intersection of Portrush, Cross and Glen Osmond Road.
+These penalties apply to the portion of the South Eastern Freeway down-track between the Crafers Interchange and the major intersection of Portrush, Cross and Glen Osmond Roads.

 - emergency service vehicles*